Pulp (band): Fire Records era: 1983–1992

+The band would later look back on its experiences with Fire Records as a disillusioning time, citing problems like poor promotion, lack of adequate distribution, and a failure to coordinate release schedules with Pulp's live activity; both Cocker and Senior confessed after the fact that the band agreed to the initial Fire deal because it "was the only offer on the table."

+Upon his own reflection, Banks took a slightly more equivocal stance on the label situation during this period:[Fire] did put out Pulp records when nobody else wanted to.
+OK, they were often months and years after they were recorded and almost all of them garnered zero sales, airplay, or interest but they were the only people to invest any money in Pulp for a long time.
+It is very easy to see that Pulp could have floundered in the mid and late eighties due to lack of interest.
+Is a band even a band without being able to release music?
+At least with Fire something was coming out.
+Just.

-Commercial height: 1992–1996
+Commercial height: 1993–1996

-Pulp's repertoire was growing rapidly.
-Tracks such as "Babies", "Space" and "She's a Lady" were being played live throughout 1991 and in October of that year, they played their first overseas gig, a concert organised by French magazine Les Inrockuptibles.
-However, the band were still frustrated that Separations still had not seen a release and so Pulp left Fire and signed to Warp Records imprint Gift Records in 1992.
-Buoyed by a changing musical current, in June 1992 Pulp released "O.U." on Gift while Fire finally released Separations in the same month.
-Melody Maker made "O.U" a single of the week alongside "The Drowners" by Suede, a prominent new band.
-Pulp then signed to Island Records, who jointly released (with Gift) the singles "Babies" and "Razzmatazz" to increasing chart success.
-Next were the singles "Lipgloss" and their first top 40 hit on the UK Singles Chart, "Do You Remember the First Time?", which were put out as full Island releases.
-These singles were followed by the Ed Buller-produced album, His 'n' Hers (1994), which reached number nine on the UK Albums Chart and was nominated for the Mercury Music Prize.
+After one final Gift single in February 1993 with "Razzmatazz," Island would fully take over releasing, with "Lipgloss" and the band's first UK top 40 hit "Do You Remember the First Time?"
+These singles were followed by the Ed Buller-produced album His 'n' Hers (1994), which reached number nine on the UK Albums Chart and was nominated for the Mercury Music Prize.

 This sudden increase in popularity was helped by the massive media interest in Britpop alongside acts such as Suede, Oasis and Blur, with Pulp supporting the latter in a 1994 tour of the United States.
 1995 saw the peak of Pulp's fame, with the release of their number two single on the UK Singles Chart, "Common People", in May 1995 and their performance in June at the Glastonbury Festival (standing in for The Stone Roses at the last minute).
 A double A-side single, "Sorted for E's & Wizz/Mis-Shapes", was to precede the release of their next album, Different Class (1995).
 Upon the release of "Sorted for E's and Wizz", the Daily Mirror printed a front-page story headed "BAN THIS SICK STUNT" alongside a story by Kate Thornton which said the song was "pro-drugs" and called for the single to be banned.
 The single had an inlay which showed how to conceal amphetamines in a DIY 'wrap'.
 Cocker released a statement two days later saying: "...'Sorted' is not a pro-drugs song.
 Nowhere on the sleeve does it say you are supposed to put drugs in here but I understand the confusion.
 I don't think anyone who listens to 'Sorted' would come away thinking it had a pro-drugs message."
 The single reached number two on the UK Singles Charts.